 - a.
 Articles of Incorporation filed with the Secretary of State and recorded in the office of the Clerk of Jefferson County and the Certificate of Incorporation of the Homeowners Association. - b.
 A deed of restriction in a form approved by Counsel to the Planning Commission addressing responsibilities for the maintenance of common areas and open space, maintenance of noise barriers, maintenance of WPAs, TPAs and other issues required by these binding elements / conditions of approval. - c.
 Bylaws of the Homeowner's Association in a form approved by the Counsel for the Planning Commission. - 9.
 At the time the developer turns control of the homeowners association over to the homeowners, the developer shall provide sufficient funds to ensure there is no less than \$3,000 cash in the homeowners association account.
 The subdivision performance bond may be required by the planning Commission to fulfill this funding requirement. - 10.
-Prior to requesting a Certificate of Occupancy for any homes on lots 90-100, the developer will construct the 5' noise barrier as described in the Kim Noise Impact Study dated January 2019 where depicted in Figure 1 of that study.
+Prior to requesting a Certificate of Occupancy for any homes on lots 6-15, the developer will construct the variable berm as described in the Kim Noise Impact Study dated July 2021 as shown on the Subdivision Plan and depicted in Figure 1 of that study.